programming/yourproperty/content/posts/buying-a-hdb-flat-sure-make-money.md

 ---
-title: Prevent this from happening to YOU!
+title: Prevent this from happening
 date: '2018-09-17T23:01:40+08:00'
 slug: fbc
 ---